Surname Entry

 Meaning and Origin

 Figueiredo is linked to fig trees or a fig grove.
-As a surname, it usually identified someone from a place named Figueiredo or from land associated with fig trees.
+As a surname, it usually identified someone from a place named Figueiredo, from a property known for fig trees, or from land associated with a fig grove.

 Why the Surname Became So Common